 Confounding variables are anything that could impact what is observed in a study.
 Examples include alcohol consumption and cigarette smoking.
 While researchers often use statistical methods to try to control for these confounding variables (for example, separating the participants who smoke versus those who do not smoke), it’s impossible to control for everything.
 Other confounding variables that can have a huge impact on health outcomes include socioeconomic status, race, and even degree of disordered eating.

 Last, we should also consider how various studies define their variables.
-In regards to added sugar, Christy Harrison says, “in many studies, participants grouped as consuming the “lowest [amount of] added sugar”… consume an amount equivalent to eating some sweetened foods at every meal and every snack, and having dessert every day.”
+In regards to added sugar, Christy Harrison says, “In many studies, participants grouped as consuming the “lowest [amount of] added sugar”… consume an amount equivalent to eating some sweetened foods at every meal and every snack, and having dessert every day.”
 This is wildly different from how my fellow perfectionists often translate the research: “According to the research, I should “AVOID” or “ELIMINATE” foods with added sugar!”
 Nope, dancers, even the research shows us that it’s not all-or-nothing!

 The impact of disordered eating on nutrition research

-Since the definition of “disordered eating” is so grey in a culture that normalizes food restrictions and praises over-exercising, it’s hard to define what “normal eating” even means.
-As I mention in this article, it took me years before I knew that my “clean eating lifestyle” was actually disordered!
+Since the definition of “disordered eating” is so grey in a culture that normalizes food restrictions and dieting, it’s hard to define “normal eating.”
+As I mentioned in this article, it took me years before I knew that my “clean eating lifestyle” was disordered!
 Interestingly, disordered eating behaviors and weight cycling (a common result of restrictive dieting) have been associated with negative health outcomes, including diabetes.
-So, it’s nearly impossible to draw conclusions between “eating foods high in X” with specific health outcomes when we know that disordered eating could impede results.
-For example, when looking at sugar consumption studies, any potential negative health outcomes could arguably be associated with excessive intakes of sugar during a “binge” cycle.
-And if that’s the case, then it’s safe to say that repairing one’s relationship with food might be a better takeaway.
+So, it’s nearly impossible to conclude specific health outcomes from “eating foods high in X” when we know that disordered eating could impede results.

 How should we use nutrition research?

-But even with these studies, results should be taken with a grain of salt since outcomes are oftentimes inconclusive.
-In regards to heart health, a 2018 review concluded, “to date, a lot of results obtained have produced few conclusions and sometimes, even contradictions.”
+Systematic reviews and meta-analyses examine larger bodies of evidence in comparison to only looking at one study.
+But even with these, results should be taken with a grain of salt since outcomes are oftentimes inconclusive.
+In regards to heart health, a 2018 review concluded, “To date, a lot of results obtained have produced few conclusions and sometimes, even contradictions.”

 We need to remember that association doesn’t equate to causation.
 Any manipulation of the macronutrients is likely to result in some form of dieting/restriction or disordered eating.
 Eating “processed” foods or foods that contain saturated fat, added sugar, and/or high fructose corn syrup will not be the sole contributor to your overall health.